Mmtza/inertia-setup/README.md

 Once you have your server-side framework configured, you then need to setup your client-side framework.
 Inertia currently provides support for React, Vue, and Svelte.

-You can see the Laravel Inertia tutorial on the official Inertiajs website and also via video on <a href="https://www.youtube.com/watch?v=HkCQVhWtexQ&list=PLxzARwISlmzgO74VI9Yva7sxbUhJJ56yW&ab_channel=WEBDEVIndo">YouTube</a>.
+You can see the Laravel Inertia tutorial on the <a href="https://www.inertiajs.com">official Inertiajs website</a> and also via video on <a href="https://www.youtube.com/watch?v=HkCQVhWtexQ&list=PLxzARwISlmzgO74VI9Yva7sxbUhJJ56yW&ab_channel=WEBDEVIndo">YouTube</a>.

-## Laravel Sponsors

-We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the [Laravel Partners program](https://partners.laravel.com).

 ### Premium Partners